Co-authored by Paul Harstad and Michael Kulisheck of Harstad Strategic Research and Alexandra Acker-Lyons of the Youth Engagement Fund.

 - Millennials overwhelmingly favor Democratic stands on economic issues like equal pay for women, student loan debt rates, tax fairness, and raising the minimum wage.
 Republicans have voted time and again against these issues, and in the process they have put themselves at odds with large swaths of Millennials.

+- Millennials are out front leading the nation on social issues like gun safety, marriage equality, and reproductive freedom.
+Their progressive stands on these issues sets them apart from Republicans who are unabashed advocates for reactionary -- and in some cases hurtful -- policy positions on these issues.
 In fact, a stunning 93 percent of Millennials favor at least one of these three progressive social issues (gun background checks, marriage equality, and reproductive freedom), 75 percent favor at least two, and a 51 percent majority of Millennials favor all three.
 While Democrats are standing with Millennials on these social issues, the official Republican position is to oppose all three -- a position held by only 7 percent of Millennials.

 The reality is that many Millennials don't know their issue preferences and priorities actually align closely with Democrats.
 With the right messaging and outreach, Democrats can convert Millennials from passive supporters into active voters.